Alabama Addiction Treatment Information

 Well over 200,000 people in Alabama reported heavy alcohol use within the past month or were dependent on alcohol within the past year.
 Additionally, there were about 90,000 residents who were dependent on or abused illicit drugs within the past year.
 Only a small percentage of these people actually wind up getting formal rehabilitation help.

 Of the nearly 17,000 people who are in treatment on a given day in Alabama, 64% are there for a drug problem, 9% for alcohol, and the remaining 27% for both drugs and alcohol.
-The total number in treatment daily has increased from less than 14,000 just five years earlier.
-Unfortunately a very small percentage of those receiving treatment are getting inpatient help or even intensive outpatient.
+The total number of people in treatment daily has increased from less than 14,000 just five years earlier.
+Unfortunately, a very small percentage of those receiving treatment are getting inpatient help or even intensive outpatient.
 Most of them are on some other form of outpatient services, including opioid replacement programs such as taking methadone (over 8,000 people) or buprenorphine (nearly 700 people).
-Both of these numbers have increases significantly in recent years.
+Both of these numbers have increased significantly in recent years.

 Fortunately for those with health insurance, recent changes in laws have made drug and alcohol treatment programs more accessible.
 If you have insurance coverage, we can assist you with a complimentary benefits check and assist you in locating facilities that should work with your policy.
-Contact us today for more information on the variety of services we offer, and get yourself or your loved on on the path to long-term recovery today.
+Contact us today for more information on the variety of services we offer, and get yourself or your loved one on the path to long-term recovery today.

 Additional Recovery Resources for Alabama

 The Alabama Department of Mental Health